-Our revenue generated from reinstatement projects was HK\$3.9 million and HK\$22.3 million for the years ended March 31, 2016 and 2017, respectively, which represent 1.7% and 7.9% of our total revenue for the same period.
-We expect our revenue generated from reinstatement projects to decrease after Track Record Period primarily due to an one off relatively larger scale reinstatement project for Client B, which contributed revenue of HK\$21.2 million for the year ended March 31, 2017.
+Our revenue generated from reinstatement projects was approximately HK\$3.9 million, HK\$22.3 million and HK\$1.9 million for the two years ended March 31, 2016 and 2017 and the three months ended June 30, 2017, respectively, which represent approximately 1.7%, 7.9% and 2.7% of our total revenue for the same period.
+We expect our revenue generated from reinstatement projects to decrease after Track Record Period primarily due to an one-off relatively larger scale reinstatement project for Client B, which contributed revenue of approximately HK\$21.2 million for the year ended March 31, 2017.